 While we recognize that we cannot provide global solutions, we have, with very specific projects, all small-scale compared to what larger and better-known charities do, made a tremendous difference in the areas of medical care, education, and cultural enrichment in a part of the world where the needs are urgent and substantial.

-AFLK is flourishing.
-We have remarkable friends in Dakar and in eastern Senegal, with whom we have a superb partnership, and the team of people now working for us in the U.S. and in Senegal — Allegra Itsoga, our brilliant and energetic director; Nick Murphy, the insightful and innovative Director of THREAD; Moussa Sene, the on-site manager of THREAD and our go-to person throughout the Tambacounda region; Louis Valentin, our liaison with all of the people we try to serve in Dakar and in rural regions; and Anne Sisco and Brenda Danilowitz, at the Josef and Anni Albers Foundation in Connecticut, who offer perpetual help to our work — truly make fantastic things happen.
+Le Korsa is flourishing.
+We have remarkable friends in Dakar and in eastern Senegal, with whom we have a superb partnership, and the team of people now working for us in the U.S. and in Senegal — Allegra Itsoga, our brilliant and energetic director; Moussa Sene, the on-site manager of Thread and our program director throughout the Tambacounda region; Louis Valentin, our liaison with all of the people we try to serve in Dakar and in rural regions; and Anne Sisco and Brenda Danilowitz, at the Josef and Anni Albers Foundation in Connecticut, who offer perpetual help to our work — truly make fantastic things happen.